AqeelMirza/LandmarkRemark/README.md

 4. User can see the logged In user details on Navigation Header, i.e Username and Email.
 5. Current location is Marked on Google Maps and Marker is used to add Notes at current location.
 6. After successfully saving the Note in the Firebase Realtime Database, the user gets a Toast message.
+7. If no note is added an alert is displayed as no notes found.
-7. User's notes are displayed on Google Maps, can be viewed at 'My Landmarks' tab in Navigation Drawer.
+8. User's notes are displayed on Google Maps, can be viewed at 'My Landmarks' tab in Navigation Drawer.
-8. All users notes are also displayed on Google Maps, can be viewed at 'All Landmarks on Map' tab in Navigation Drawer.
+9. All users notes are also displayed on Google Maps, can be viewed at 'All Landmarks on Map' tab in Navigation Drawer.
-9. More information of notes can be viewed by clicking on the marker.
+10. More information of notes can be viewed by clicking on the marker.
-10. List of notes are displayed in 'All Landmarks' tab from all users.
+11. List of notes are displayed in 'All Landmarks' tab from all users.
-11. Search option is provided to filter this list by 'Name' of the user or 'Title' of the note.
+12. Search option is provided to filter this list by 'Name' of the user or 'Title' of the note.
-12. Logout option is provided.
+13. Logout option is provided.

 ## Limitations
-1. User cannot access the application if the Location permission is not granted.
+1. Location permission is mandatory to use the application.
 2. Note can only be added at the current location.
 3. Search by name and title only.